 The module does not support manual key entry or intermediate key generation key output.
-The keys are provided to the module via API input parameters in plaintext form and output via API output parameters in plaintext form.
-This is allowed by [FIPS140-2\IG] IG 7.7, according to the "CM Software to/from App Software via GPC INT Path" entry on the Key Establishment Table.
+Instead, the module does provide services to import and export keys.
+Keys are provided to the module via API input parameters in plaintext form and output via API output parameters in plaintext form.
+This is allowed by [FIPS140-2_IG] IG 7.7, according to the "CM Software to/from App Software via GPC INT Path" entry on the Key Establishment Table.